Silver Mercury Dimes

 The Mercury Dime’s reverse depicts a fasces.
 A symbol of unity and strength, along with an olive branch to signify peace.
 The obverse contains inscriptions around the edge with the words “United States of America” and “ONE DIME”.

 As junk silver, Mercury Dimes can sometimes sell for a higher premium over silver Roosevelt Dimes.
-This is due to their being older and having generally less supply.
+This is due to their being older, having generally less supply and many collectors looking for key dates.
 Some collectors and investors prefer Mercury Dimes and are happy to pay the slight premium.

 There are 77 possible date and mint mark combinations of Mercury Dimes.
 A goal for many collectors is to put together a complete type set of all possible dates and mint marks.
 For those who have an interest in collecting, companies such as Whitman and Dansco make albums specifically for this purpose.